Is my car a lemon?

 Can you file for a “lemon law” on a used car?

+Many people wonder how lemon law works for used vehicles and cars in Wisconsin.
 New car “lemon laws” do not apply to used cars.
 However, under Wisconsin law you may have similar rights related to used car purchases from Wisconsin dealerships.

 How do I know if my (new) car is a lemon?

 Your vehicle has been back to the dealership for the same defect 4 times, or has been out of service for 30 days or more.

 How do I know if my (used car) is a lemon?

 If your car broke down while driving home from the dealership, or has other major defects (like undisclosed frame damage, or a replaced engine), you may have a used car lemon.

 What happens if I bought a lemon?

 Keep all the documents from your purchase and repairs.
 Take notes from all phone or in-person conversations.
 Discuss your case with a lawyer.
 You may be entitled to a new car, money for your losses, and/or other damages from the manufacturer or seller.
 We offer free online scheduling for appointments.

 We provide representation in lemon law cases in Wisconsin, including Racine, Kenosha, Green Bay, Appleton, the Fox Valley, Milwaukee, West Allis, Waukesha, Walworth County, Dane County, Madison, La Crosse, Eau Claire, Superior, Ashland, and anywhere in-between.